 - We don’t dive but we hear it is a great spot to learn.

 Panama is a cool country and it is more than just the city.
-We really like the variety of places and activities on offer in this country.
-It is not the cheapest country in Central America but it easy to keep track of money as everything is in USD.
+We really liked the variety of places and activities on offer in this country.
+It is not the cheapest country in Central America but it was easy to keep track of spending as everything is in USD.

-If we every go back we would like to venture further sound and see what is on offer beyond the canal.
+If we every go back we would like to venture further sound and see what is on offer beyond the canal as well as visit the San Blas Islands a place we regret not going too.